omahs/golem-docs/docs/Ncreators/javascript/examples/tools/converting-an-image.md

 ---
 title: Converting an image
-description: Guide on how to convert an image from Docker to Golem using gvmkit-build
+Description: Guide on how to convert an image from Docker to Golem using gvmkit-build
 ---

 # Converting an image